remix-run/remix/docs/tutorials/jokes.md

 </docs-info>

 Once the setup script has run, it'll ask you a few questions.
-We'll call our app "remix-jokes", choose "Just the basics", then the "Remix App Server" deploy target, use TypeScript, and have it run the installation for us:
+We'll call our app "remix-jokes", select to initialize a Git repository and have it run the installation for us:

 ```
-?
-Where would you like to create your app? remix-jokes
+Where should we create your new project?
-?
-What type of app do you want to create?
-Just the basics
-?
-Where do you want to deploy?
-Choose Remix App Server if you're unsure; it's easy to change deployment targets.
-Remix App Server
-?
-TypeScript or JavaScript?
-TypeScript
-?
-Do you want me to run `npm install`?
+remix-jokes

+Initialize a new git repository?
+Yes

+Install dependencies with npm?
 Yes
 ```

 Remix can be deployed in a large and growing list of JavaScript environments.
 The "Remix App Server" is a full-featured [Node.js][node-js] server based on [Express][express].
 It's the simplest option, and it satisfies most people's needs, so that's what we're going with for this tutorial.
 Feel free to experiment in the future!